 - Management Information Systems

-In Bay State’s Information Technology Program, you’ll learn about computer hardware and software, about programming and networking, but you will also learn about how to run a business or organization, how to manage teams, and how to communicate with people at all levels.
+In Bay State’s Information Technology Associate's Degree Program, you’ll learn about computer hardware and software, about programming and networking, but you will also learn about how to run a business or organization, how to manage teams, and how to communicate with people at all levels.
 You will accomplish that through challenging, exciting classes, real-world educational and professional experiences taught by industry professionals.
-Bay State graduates are poised to become leaders in their chosen fields through a first-rate degree program built upon internship and field experience.
+Bay State IT graduates are poised to become leaders in their chosen fields through a first-rate degree program built upon internship and field experience.

 1. Identify, explain, and perform essential IT support skills including installing, configuring, securing and troubleshooting operating systems, business applications software, and hardware.